 What is the impact and where does it occur?
-What is the organization's involvement in the impact?
-Management Approach Identify the impact and where it occurs (i.e., primary business operations and/or supply chain) What policies, commitments, goals and targets, responsibilities, resources, grievance mechanisms, Undicate involvement in the impact lie caused by the and/or projects, programs, and initiatives do you have to manage the material topic?
+What Management Approach is the organization's involvement in the impact?
+Identify the impact and where it occurs (i.e., primary business operations and/or supply chain) What policies, commitments, goals and targets, responsibilities, resources, grievance mechanisms, Indicate involvement in the impact (i.e., caused by the organization or linked to impacts through its business relationship) and/or projects, programs, and initiatives do you have to manage the material topic?
 What are the Risk/s Identified?
 Management Approach Identify risk/s related to material topic of the organization What are the Opportunity/ies Identified?
 Management Approach Identify the opportunity/ies related to material topic of the organization --------------------- --

 Diversity and Equal Opportunity

 Disclosure Quantity Units

 % of female workers in the workforce %

 % of male workers in the workforce %

 Number of employees from indigenous communities #

 and/or vulnerable sector

-^{}Vulnerable sector includes, elderly, persons with disabilities, vulnerable women, refugees, migrants, internally displaced persons, people living with HIV and other diseases, solo parents, and the poor or the base of the pyramid (BOP; Class D and E).
+Vulnerable sector includes, elderly, persons with disabilities, vulnerable women, refugees, migrants, internally displaced persons, people living with HIV and other diseases, solo parents, and the poor or the base of the pyramid (BOP; Class D and E).